lanyonm/mybatis-spring/README.md

+This patch was accepted into the [MyBatis-Spring](https://github.com/mybatis/spring) project in version [1.2.0](http://mybatis.github.io/spring/changes-report.html#a1.2.0).

 # MyBatis-Spring [![Build Status](https://travis-ci.org/LanyonM/mybatis-spring.png?branch=master)](https://travis-ci.org/LanyonM/mybatis-spring)
 This project was forked from the [MyBatis-Spring](http://www.mybatis.org/spring/) project on January 3rd, 2013 for the purposes of contributing a Java Config ``@Enable`` annotation.
 If you are interested in the MyBatis-Spring project, please use the Maven repos or get the latest [here](http://code.google.com/p/mybatis/source/checkout).